daiyaanarfeen/Pintos/doc/project2.md

 We first acquire the `file_global_lock`. we go through the files list and get the corresponding `fs_bundle` instance if successful.
 We get the file instance and call `file_tell`.
 Finally, we release `file_global_lock`. </br>

 - close</br>
 We first acquire the `file_global_lock`. we go through the files list and get the corresponding `fs_bundle` instance if successful.
 We get the file instance and call `file_close`.
 Additionally, we remove the `fs_bundle` from files list.
-Finally, we release `file_global_lock`. </br>
+Finally, we release `file_global_lock`.

 ### 3. Synchronization
 Since we use a global lock on all syscalls in this task, there should not be any synchronization issues.
 Specifically, since this task includes all possible operations files, and they all require acquisition of the global lock, there should not be any synchronization issues.
-Note that this is not the most efficiency way, but it does simply the potential synchronization issues.</br>
+Note that this is not the most efficiency way, but it does simply the potential synchronization issues.

 ### 4. Rationale
 Our biggest design choice was how to keep track of all the representations of a file: file name, file struct, and file descriptor.
-We ended up creating a bundle struct for it, so we can link all three representations.</br>
+We ended up creating a bundle struct for it, so we can link all three representations.

 Our second design choice was how to keep track of all files in a process.
 We initially thought about using an array of size 128, and index using the file descriptors.
 This approach, however, has two limitations: first one is that we cannot have more than 128 files open at the same time; second one is that managing the available file descriptors is prone to error.
-For these reasons, we ended up using a list, which will be slower (since we need to do list scans to find the appropriate `fs_bundle`) but easier to manager and less prone to bugs.</br>
+For these reasons, we ended up using a list, which will be slower (since we need to do list scans to find the appropriate `fs_bundle`) but easier to manager and less prone to bugs.

 In terms of coding difficulty, we feel that since most of the fundamental operations have already been provided to us, this task should not be too bad.
-The trick is to make the operations secure: checking buffer address, file descriptor, and length of the file names etc. This is likely an area that could be more extensively tested.</br>
+The trick is to make the operations secure: checking buffer address, file descriptor, and length of the file names etc. This is likely an area that could be more extensively tested.

-Lastly, this task should be independent from the other two tasks in nature.</br>
+Lastly, this task should be independent from the other two tasks in nature.

 ## Additional Questions
-### 1. Test name: Sc-bad-sp.c
+### 1. Test name:`sc-bad-sp.c`
 Explanation: In line 18 we moved address -(64*1024*1024) to the register esp, which is stack pointer.
 Then we do a system call.
 Since the address lies approximately 64mb below the code segment, It’s a invalid stack pointer.

-### 2. Test name: sc-bad-arg.c
+### 2. Test name: `sc-bad-arg.c`
-Explanation: In line 14 we first move the address 0xbffffffc to the register stack pointer.
-Then we move a long type of register zero(which contains the value zero.) to the value of the register stack pointer, which is 0xbffffffc.
-Since we add a long type of value, the end of the stack pointer is now 0xc0000003.
+Explanation: In line 14 we first move the address `0xbffffffc` to the register stack pointer.
+Then we move a long type of register zero(which contains the value zero.) to the value of the register stack pointer, which is `0xbffffffc`.
+Since we add a long type of value, the end of the stack pointer is now `0xc0000003`.
 Then we do the syscall.
-Since our PHYS_BASE is 0xc0000000.
+Since our `PHYS_BASE` is `0xc0000000`.
 The pointer is in kernel virtual address space, which is a invalid pointer.

 ### 3 File Operation Syscall: remove
 Remove syscall of task 3 is not tested in the provided test cases.
 Since it is one of the important functionalities of the file system, we should test thoroughly this syscall.
 Specifically, we should test that when a file is removed, any process which has a file descriptor for that file may continue to use that descriptor.
 In other words, after being removed, the file will not have a name and no other processes will be able to open it.
 However, processes that have access to the file prior to its removal should still be able to read and write from the file, until all file descriptors referring to the file are closed or the machine shuts down.

 ### 4. GDB Questions
-1) Name of thread running the function: main</br>
+1) Name of thread running the function: `main`</br>
-  Address of thread running the function: 0xc000e000</br>
+  Address of thread running the function: `0xc000e000`</br>
 ```
 (gdb) info threads
   Id   Target Id         Frame